mindbat/track2-functional/THE-CHAT-RETURNS.md

 ## The immutable approach
 ### What is immutable data?
-Fortunately, Clojure provides a simpler lternative to the lock-and-mutate approach.
+Fortunately, Clojure provides a simpler alternative to the lock-and-mutate approach.
 Clojure's standard collections types are very different from the collections typically found in imperative languages.
 Most importantly, they are immutable.
 Immutable collections cannot be modified after they